kunrii/vscode-command-runner/README.md

 ## Extension Settings

-You can defined shell command in vs code configuration
+You can define a command in VSCodium's settings.json configuration file

 ```json
 {